-Root canal treatment involves removing infected tissue from your tooth, cleaning it and then filling it to prevent further damage or infection.
-Root canal treatment can save a tooth that would otherwise have to be taken out.
+Root canal treatment involves removing infected tissue from your tooth, cleaning the root canal and then filling it to prevent further damage or infection.
+Root canal treatment can save your tooth from having to be taken out.

 You will meet the dentist carrying out your procedure to discuss your care.
 It may slightly differ from what is described here as it will be designed to meet your individual needs.

-In the middle of your teeth there is a core of blood vessels and nerves called pulp.
+In the middle of each tooth there is a core of blood vessels and nerves called pulp.
 The pulp sits inside a space called the root canal.
 Each tooth can have one or more root canals.
 Your front teeth often have just one root canal, whereas your back teeth may have three or more.